 As the temps change, the more you feel the colder air gusting outside.
 And … in your home?
-If your gas furnace is blowing cold air and putting a chill to your Suffolk/Nassau County home, it’s time to contact Airmax Long Island Inc. Occasionally the loss of warm air from your gas furnace means a big repair, but often it can be a simple fix.
+If your gas furnace is blowing cold air and putting a chill to your Long Island home, it’s time to contact Airmax Long Island Inc. Occasionally the loss of warm air from your gas furnace means a big repair, but often it can be a simple fix.
 Here are some of the main reasons your gas furnace may be blowing cold air instead of making your home warm and cozy.

 Your furnace might be overheating

 If you haven’t had routine maintenance performed on your gas furnace recently and you’ve overlooked changing your air filter, either could indicate why your furnace is blowing colder air.
 A dirty air filter can stop air from flowing freely through your furnace.
 If this occurs, the furnace may overheat and cause the burner to shut down.